-Any low impedance microphone having a nominal impedance between 30 and 250 ohms can be plugged into the equipment.
-The use of microphones requires that an optional microphone preamplifier be inserted into transformer socket 4J15 (channel A) and/or 4J16 (channel B).
-Wire the mating connector so that the microphone is connected to pins 2 and 3 of the line input connector, J1 (channel A) or J2 (channel B).
+Any low impedance microphone having a nominal impedance between 30 and 250 ohms can be plugged directly into the equipment.
+Wire the mating connector so that the microphone is connected to pins 2 and 3 of LINE INPUT, J1.
 The cable shield must be connected to pin 1.
+Place the input transfer switch, S1, in the MIC position.